shallomflex/shallomflex/README.md

 - 👋 Hi, I’m Nendang Shallom Goshit aka @shallomflex
 - 👀 I’m interested in Interesting Projects.
-- 💞️ I’m looking to collaborate on Front-end Projects
+- 💞️ I’m looking to collaborating on Projects.
 - 📫 How to reach me by mail sshallom92@gmail.com

 <!---